FedorMi/Vstar_testing/README.md

 This repository contains the important experiments conducted during the Master's Thesis: "Exploring Modular Guided Visual Search and Prompt Optimization on Visual Question Answering Tasks"

-Most experiments in this repository require the setup of the vstar repository "https://github.com/penghao-wu/vstar" with its V* benchmark "https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain" saved as the folder "vbench".
+Most experiments in this repository are based on, contain code parts from, and therefore require the setup of the vstar repository
+"https://github.com/penghao-wu/vstar" with its V* benchmark "https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain" saved as the folder "vbench".
 When setting up the vstar repository on the Euler cluster, the library "accelerate" has to be updated:

 ```console
 pip install -U accelerate